section-engineering-education/engineering-education/content/articles/lists-and-dictionaries-in-python/index.md

 - url: /engineering-education/lists-and-dictionaries-python/hero.jpg
   alt: Python Lists Dictionaries example
 ---
 Lists and dictionaries are one of the most often used data structures in Python for data storage and arrangement.
-This tutorial explains how to carry out access, modify operations etc, on lists and dictionaries.
+This tutorial will explain how to carry out access, modify operations, etc., on lists and dictionaries.
 <!--more-->

 ### Prerequisites